Building a Memory-Driven AI Homelab: DGX Spark, Knowledge Graphs, and 20 Containers From Soup to Nuts

 | Knowledge graph entity types | 8 |

 Three hosts.
-Twenty-four containers.
-Fifty tools.
-One knowledge graph.
+Twenty-one containers.
+Eighteen Kubernetes pods.
+Eighty tools.
+Three memory systems.
+GPU on-demand.
 Zero manual memory management.

 The agents remember.
 The graph grows.
+The memories compound.
 The homelab learns.

 Related Posts